misje/opencti-wazuh-connector/docs/source/configuration.rst

 :attr:`enrich.types <wazuh.enrich_config.EnrichmentConfig.types>`

    Which entites to create as alert context for incidents.
-By default, all supported entities are enabled, which may be noisy (depending on the alert matched).
+By default, all supported entities are enabled, which may be noisy (depending on the alerts matched).

 When to run